cronica-it/preview/website/events/1993-rose/index.md

 Internet Connections at ROSE '93

 During ROSE '93 two Internet links were provided by EUnet Romania and LOGICnet (a branch from Sprint International).
 All the attendees could reach any of the Internet services directly from the Conference hall.
 Also full e-mail services have been provided.
-Mr. Vince Hovanek, responsable for Europe at Sprint International was the chairman of the "Networking" session of ROSE '93.
+Mr. Vince Hovanek, responsable for Europe at Sprint International was the chairman of the „Networking” session of ROSE '93.

 ROSE '93 list of participants from Romania